 Once you hit that goal, aim for $5,000.
-This will give you enough cushion to cover most expensive car or home repairs.
+This will give you enough cushion to cover the most expensive car or home repairs.
 The more money you have to cover these unexpected expenses, the less likely you’ll be to slip into debt… even during a bad month when everything seems to break.

 Rightsize it for unexpected life events

-Covering most repairs and unexpected expenses is great, but eventually you need an emergency fund that can cover even bigger unexpected life events.
+Covering most repairs and unexpected expenses is great, but eventually, you need an emergency fund that can cover even bigger unexpected life events.
 Namely, you need to be able to cover unemployment and illness.

 This means you want to continue building your emergency fund to cover 3-6 months of budgeted expenses.
 The idea is that you could be out of work completely for a period of time without going into debt.
 You could effectively live off your savings.

 With an emergency fund this size, you’ll enjoy a lot less financial stress over the unexpected.
 Getting fired, getting sick and being unable to work for a period of time, or just having the freedom to tell your boss you quit gives you true peace of mind.

 Step 2: Learn how to stay out of credit card debt